GuedezR79/The_Battle_of_Neighborhoods_Chicago/README.md

-# The_Battle_of_Neighborhoods_Chicago: This repository is about Capstone Project IBM Data Sciences Professional Certificate___By: Romulo Guedez.
+# The_Battle_of_Neighborhoods_Chicago: This repository is about Capstone Project IBM Data Sciences Professional Certificate.
+# By: Romulo Guedez.